Generic Error Bounds for the Generalized Lasso with Sub-Exponential Data: Applications and Examples

 Apart from a simple geometric interpretation of the resulting complexity parameters, \eqref{eq_talagrand_majorizing_measure} implies that the optimization over the ``skeleton'' is irrelevant (up to constants) in the sub-Gaussian case, since the Gaussian width is invariant under taking the convex hull.
 This explains why such an optimization is uncommon in the literature dealing with sub-Gaussian input data.

-The following proposition summarizes the above considerations and allows us to relate the generic (global) error bound from Corollary~\ref{cor_eg_global} to the sub-Gaussian setting: \begin{proposition} Let $x \in \R^p$ be a (uniformly) sub-Gaussian random vector, i.e., $\norm{x}_{\psi_2} <\nobreak \infty$.
+The following fact summarizes the above considerations and allows us to relate the generic (global) error bound from Corollary~\ref{cor_eg_global} to the sub-Gaussian setting: \begin{fact} Let $x \in \R^p$ be a (uniformly) sub-Gaussian random vector, i.e., $\norm{x}_{\psi_2} <\nobreak \infty$.
 Then~$x$ exhibits generic Bernstein concentration with respect to $(\sqrt{C_2} \norm{x}_{\psi_2} \gennorm_2,0)$, where $C_2 > 0$ is the constant from Proposition~\ref{prop_sg_se_properties}\ref{prop_sg_se_ci}.
 The global q- and m-complexities satisfy

-\end{proposition} The comparison of our results with existing ones is facilitated by introducing the \emph{normalized} complexities $q_{n}^{(2,0)}$ and $m^{(2,0)}$ in \eqref{prop_sg_eq}.
+\end{fact} The comparison of our results with existing ones is facilitated by introducing the \emph{normalized} complexities $q_{n}^{(2,0)}$ and $m^{(2,0)}$ in \eqref{prop_sg_eq}.
 Indeed, both parameters are unaffected by a rescaling of the input vector, which is a common feature of complexity measures defined in the literature.
 In contrast, their ``unnormalized'' counterparts $q_{n}^{(g,e)}$ and $m^{(g,e)}$ ``absorb'' the norm $\norm{x}_{\psi_2}$ as a scalar pre-factor for the generic semi-norms $\gennorm_e$ and $\gennorm_g$.